acousticrobot/web-16/_pages/recipes/sourdough.md

 1 hour before baking preheat oven to 500F.

-Standard steam treatment and immediately lower oven to 450F for 20-30 minutes.
+Standard steam treatment and immediately lower oven to 450F for 30-40? minutes.

+Aim for 190 internal? (~210 was over-baked)